mihaigalos/fun/attiny10_rgb/README.md

 r = red, g = green, b = blue, and afterwards 3 decimals (000-255).
 Example : r200

 c = clear.
 Example : c000

+In photos/ one can find an example of r050 followed by b050.